elliotgunn/elliotgunn.github.io/portfolio-and-notes.md

 [3] Flask API for a full-stack web app that uses machine learning to optimize AirBnB prices in Berlin (to be added soon!)

-[4] Plotly Dask chloropleth map (in progress) that forecasts global deforestation trends through 2025 (will be updated)
+[4] Interactive chloropleth map that forecasts global deforestation trends through 2025 (will be updated)

 [5] Co-op at [C4ADS](https://c4ads.org/) to identify companies involved in the illicit international weapons trade using a ML model on a large trade dataset (in progress).
 Tech stack: AWS (S3, Sagemaker, RDS, Glue); Python; Dask; PySpark; Pandas; spaCy